mr-chidex/social-media/README.md

 ## API for a Social Media

-A Node JS RESTful API.
-Socal Media ApI
+A Node JS service RESTful API.
+Social Media ApI

 ## Built With